instructor-ai/instructor/docs/prompting/thought_generation/chain_of_thought_zero_shot/thread_of_thought.md

 ---
-title: "Thread of Thought Unraveling Chaotic Contexts"
 description: "Thread of Thought helps models ignore irrelevant context in their prompt, improving overall response quality and relevance"
 ---

-# Thread Of Thought unravelling chaotic contexts

-Thread Of Thought <sup><a href="https://arxiv.org/pdf/2311.08734">1</a></sup> aims to help language models deal with irrelevant context, thus improving reasoning perfomance.
+By encouraging our model to examine each source in the provided context, we can help mitigate the impact of irrelevant context.
+This improves reasoning performance and the final output.
+This is known as Thread Of Thought <sup><a href="https://arxiv.org/pdf/2311.08734">1</a></sup>.

-We can implement Thread Of Thought as seen below.
+We can implement Thread Of Thought using the following template.

 !!! example "Thread Of Thought template"